rackerlabs/terraform-provider-spot/docs/resources/cloudspace.md

 ### Optional

-- `hacontrol_plane` (Boolean) Indicates if the control plane should be highly available.
+- `hacontrol_plane` (Boolean) High Availability Kubernetes (replicated control plane for redundancy).
+This is a critical feature for production workloads.
 - `preemption_webhook` (String) Webhook URL for preemption notifications.

 ### Read-Only